tablackmore/turbo-nestjs-remix-starter/contributing-docs/commit-message-guidelines.md

 # Commit Message Guidelines

 This document outlines the commit message format and guidelines for this monorepo.
-We follow a structured commit message format based on [Conventional Commits](https://www.conventionalcommits.org/) to enable automated tooling and maintain a clear project history.
+We follow [Conventional Commits](https://www.conventionalcommits.org/) to enable automated tooling and clear history.

 ## Table of Contents